 Pursuant to an agreement dated July 4, 2006 with Fury Explorations Ltd. ("Fury"), the Company has an option to acquire a 65% interest in the property (see Note 5 (a) to the audited consolidated financial statements dated April 30, 2010).
-Negotiations are currently underway to amend the option agreements.
+Effective July 21, 2010, parties to the agreement amended the option agreement as follows: